 - a) All virement proposals must be completed on the appropriate documentation and forwarded to the relevant Finance Officer for checking and implementation. - b) All virements must be signed by the Director of the directorate within which the vote is allocated.
 (Section 79 MFMA) - c) Projected cash flows in the SDBIP should be adjusted in line with the virement. - d) All documentation must be in order and approved before any expenditure can be committed and incurred.
-(Section 79 MFMA)

-- e) No virements of funds across votes (directorates) will be accommodated during the year; unless within the adjustments budget. - f) All virementations must be motivated and need to be approved by the CFO or a delegated official after the Director of the department has recommended said transfer.
-The latter requires that such application reaches the office of the CFO prior to incurring expenditure.
-No virementation will be entertained if found to facilitate the incurring of unauthorized expenditure. - g) No virementations will be considered after the February Adjustment budget facilitating fiscal dumping - h) No Capital virementation will be considered if the transferred amount is more than 20% of the Capital projects' budgeted amount. - i) Projects not having been committed in line with the approved SDBIP by the end of November, will be re-prioritized if the motivations regarding actual performance, are found to not be credible - j) A project/s that will not materialize for one or the other reason will only be considered via the adjustment budget envisaged with the consideration of the mid-year budget performance assessment. - k) No virementations after the closing of orders as stipulated in the financial protocol and/or formally communicated in line with the financial year-end preparation, will be considered unless in an absolute emergency that could reasonable not have been foreseen.
+(Section 79 MFMA) - e) No virements of funds across votes (directorates) will be accommodated during the year; unless within the adjustments budget. - f) All virementations must be motivated and need to be approved by the CFO or a delegated official after the Director of the department has recommended said transfer.
+The latter requires that such application reaches the office of the CFO prior to

+- incurring expenditure.
+No virementation will be entertained if found to facilitate the incurring of unauthorized expenditure. - g) Virements will only be considered for one month, in May, after the February Adjustment budget unless an absolute emergency that could not reasonably have been foreseen. - h) No Capital virementation will be considered if the transferred amount is more than 20% of the Capital projects' budgeted amount. - Projects not having been committed in line with the approved SDBIP by the end of November, will be re-prioritized if the motivations regarding actual performance, are found to not be credible - j) A project/s that will not materialize for one or the other reason will only be considered via the adjustment budget envisaged with the consideration of the mid-year budget performance assessment. - k) No virementations after the closing of orders as stipulated in the financial protocol and/or formally communicated in line with the financial year-end preparation, will be considered unless in an absolute emergency that could reasonable not have been foreseen.

 8.3.
-Virement Restrictions
+Budget Implementation and monitoring policy

-In accordance with the mSCOA Regulations, municipalities are required to budget and transact in terms of a data string that consists of seven segments.
+"In accordance with the mSCOA Regulations, municipalities are required to budget and transact in terms of a data string that consists of seven segments.
 These segments include Project, Function, Item, Fund, Region, Costing and Municipal Standard Classification.

 When considering a virement for approval, the municipality shall consider all seven segments to ensure that the Virement Policy is being adhered to all times.

-Virements shall only be considered for approval, in accordance with the following:
+Virements shall only be considered for approval, in accordance with the following:"